sreeni0406/sreeni/Home.md

         //do something
     }

-This check would succeed if the `MyAccountPermissionResolver` implementation returned that permission for the corresponding account.
+This check would succeed if the `MyAccountPermissionResolver` implementation returned that permission for the Subject's backing `Account`.

 #### GroupPermissionResolver ####